 THE COST OF HARDWARE

-Hardware, also referred to as infrastructure, is the physical components that create the foundation for your office’s software.
+Hardware, also referred to as infrastructure, describes the physical components that create the foundation for your office’s software.
 Hardware is the layer of technology we physically interact with in order to access software (or, the layer of technology that runs the physical processes required to run software).

 Any piece of physical technology is considered hardware — from your server, to the laptops your employees use day-to-day, to your copiers and phones.
 Hardware is often responsible for the majority of your initial technology costs.

 For most businesses, the most expensive hardware purchase is a server.
 Depending on the needs of your business, the cost of a server can vary wildly, however.
 It’s best to think of purchasing a server like the purchase of a car — depending on what you need, your server can be a fairly inexpensive like an economy car, or something robust like a sports car.

 There are four cost factors that are largely responsible for the cost of a server: